joshmarvel/MorseItBLE/BOM.md

 # Build of Materials
 I've included links to purchase most of the parts at [Adafruit](https://www.adafruit.com/) for ease of purchasing.
+Not all parts are as pictured.

 | Part | Description | Quantity | Link |
 | --- | --- | --- | --- |